The Plan Cafe in the Morgan Arcade

 Getting Lost in the Covered Arcades

-One of the first things I noticed, walking around Cardiff, were the covered arcades, six of which are deemed historic.
+One of the first things I noticed, walking around Cardiff, was the covered arcades, six of which are deemed historic.

 I couldn’t resist the Mint Hot Chocolate